kelvinfan001/game-centre/README.md

 # Game Centre

-A Game Centre that contains several simple games.
+A Game Centre that contains three games.
+**Note: This is a school project that received full marks.
+The game COLD WAR was created entirely from scratch by Kelvin Yao Fan and Kailong Huang.**

 ## Getting Started